The Clear Edge

 The reality: Every channel requires a minimum time horizon before meaningful results appear.

-Four weeks isn’t enough time for any channel to mature.
-You’re quitting right before results typically start appearing.
+Four weeks is not enough time for any of these to mature; you’re usually quitting just before results start to appear.

-Commit to a ninety-day minimum per channel.
-Mark day ninety on your calendar before you start.
+The fix is to commit to a minimum of ninety days per channel and mark day ninety on your calendar before you start.

 At day ninety, conduct an honest assessment: